“Successful wickedness hath obtained the name virtue… when it is for the getting of the kingdom.”

 In the summer of 1997, this training would be put to the test.
 During a firefight in the Afghani hinterlands that would later be called the “C-Formation Battle,” al-Owhali, was joined by Azzam.
 The man who’d nursed him to health from tuberculosis, been the driver the day of the Nairobi bombing, and whose blood had covered al-Owhali as he fished his keys out of the toilet.
 Azzam, al-Owhali, and four other non-Afghani fighters posted on the muhajideen frontlines held off a much larger force of men.
 For their valor al-Owhali and Azzam were given the chance for even more extensive terrorist training.
 They both leaped at it.

-This next stage of training was at the hands of an Egyptian in the employ of al-Qaeda, likely a former US Special Forces Sergeant named Ali Mohammad who in the late 1980s had purloined classified documents which were adapted as the cannon of terrorist cell-formation and operation.
+This next stage of training was at the hands of an Egyptian in the employ of al-Qaeda, likely a former US Special Forces Sergeant named Ali Mohammad who in the late 1980s had purloined classified documents which were adapted as the cannon of terrorist cell-formation and operations.

 The importance of the fact that al-Qaeda modeled itself on the stolen framework of US Special Forces cannot be emphasized enough.
 Not only does it again highlight the tension and relation between commando and terrorist, but it provides a striking point of comparison between the actions of both groups.
 It is from this literary link that so many of the similarities between modern Islamic terrorists and Special Forces operations spring, and it is a tie that binds them inexorably together.